thegitfather/photonline/README.md

 To access/backup the uploaded photo files and MongoDB data it might be a good idea to use a docker 'volume' linking to a path on the host system.

-Adjust the access permissions for the `mongodb` folder first otherwise MongoDB will have problems writing to it (Nodejs has no issues though..):
+Adjust the access permissions for the `mongodb` folder first otherwise MongoDB will have problems writing to it (NodeJS has no issues writing to `docker-volume-data/public` though..):

 ```sh
 $ mkdir -p docker-volume-data/mongodb && chmod 777 docker-volume-data/mongodb